Skip to main content

 How could I argue with that?

-I believe the answer is humble boldness.
+I believe the answer is found in a combination of humility and boldness.

 Humility because our efforts as the Church are part of God’s plan from the foundation of the world.
 This mission was not our idea, but God’s.
 The Lord has already gone before us, and the power belongs not to us but to the Spirit.
 We are also reminded that we stand among a great multitude of witnesses who have gone before us in faith.
 As individuals, we can do nothing on our own.